mixxtor/currencyx-js/README.md

 }
 ```

-## 🔧 Custom Providers
+## 🔧 Custom Exchanges

-Extend the system with custom providers:
+Extend the system with custom exchanges:

 ```typescript
 import { BaseCurrencyProvider } from '@mixxtor/currencyx-js'